bubble440/Privacy-Policy/README.md

 ## Privacy Policy

-For details on how we handle your data, please review our[Privacy Policy](#).
+For details on how we handle your data, please review our[Privacy Policy](#https://github.com/bubble440/Privacy-Policy/blob/main/Privacy%20Policy.md).
 We are committed to protecting your privacy and ensuring the security of your data during the automation process.

 ## Terms of Service

-Before using Make, please read our[Terms of Service](#).
+Before using Make, please read our[Terms of Service](#https://github.com/bubble440/Privacy-Policy/edit/main/README.md).
 This document outlines what you can expect from us and what we expect from you as a user of our service.

 ## Support

-If you encounter any issues or have questions about how to use Make, reach out to us at[Your Contact Email](#).
+If you encounter any issues or have questions about how to use Make, reach out to us at [Contact](#).
 We're here to help!

 ## Limitations